Schools to Watch® is an initiative of the

 - developmentally responsive – these schools are sensitive to the unique developmental challenges of early adolescence.

 - socially equitable – these schools are democratic and fair, providing every student with high-quality teachers, resources, and supports.

-To achieve this level of performance, high-performing schools establish norms, structures, and organizational arrangements to support and sustain their trajectory toward excellence.
+Organizational Structures and Processes: To achieve this level of performance, high-performing schools establish norms, structures, and organizational arrangements to support and sustain their trajectory toward excellence.
 They have a sense of purpose that drives every facet of practice and decision-making.

 ACT Press Release